jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 ### Step 3: Transfer configuration from the source instance to the target instance

- :::Warning
+---
+**Warning**

-The following process will wipe out the entire configuration of the target instance, and replace it with the configuration of the source instance.
+> The following process will wipe out the entire configuration of the target instance, and replace it with the configuration of the source instance.
 This includes repositories and users.
+---

 1. Install JFrog CLI on the source instance machine as described [here](#installing-jfrog-cli-on-the-source-instance-machine).